Note: Some of the links in this post may be affiliate links. Read our full disclosure policy here.

 Now add in your basil, pine nuts (or you can sub walnuts) parmesan cheese, salt and pepper.

 Now, while the food processor is running, slowly drizzle a cup of olive oil through the opening at the top.
 Once it’s all combined you’re done!

 How to Freeze Pesto

-To freeze your pesto, divide it into small portions using either an ice cube tray or, if you have it, some type of baby food storage container.
-I like using silicone products because they are safe and easy to pop frozen food out of.
+To freeze your pesto, divide it into small portions using either an ice cube tray or, if you have it, some type of silicone muffin pan like the one below.
+I like using silicone products, because they are safe and easy to pop frozen food out of.

 Once you’ve portioned out your pesto, drizzle a bit of oil over it to just cover the top.
 This will keep the pesto from becoming discolored.

-Freeze it up and then place the portions in an airtight bag or container.
+Freeze it uncovered for about an hour or so, until solid, pop out of the container, and place the portions in an air-tight freezer bag or container.
+(Here are our favorite freezer containers.)
 You’re done!

 Now use your yummy fresh pesto to make some of these recipes: